 Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.

-To complain about tourism services, contact the service provider directly.
+For complaints about tourism services, contact the service provider directly.

 Australia doesn’t have an Embassy in Cuba.
-By agreement between the Canadian and Australian governments, the Canadian Embassy located in Havana, provides consular assistance to Australians in Cuba.
-This service includes the issuance of Provisional Travel Documents.
-Contact details are:
+The Embassy of Canada in Havana, provides consular assistance to Australians in Cuba.
+This service includes the issuance of

 Canadian Embassy, Havana